 Here is one area where Traeger dominates and outperforms even some of the best hand-made USA-born grills.
 The reason is Traeger’s D2 digital controller, which is smart enough to control a variable speed fan, igniter, and auger accordingly when it senses temperature drops or events such as opening and closing the lid door.

-Sure, pellet grills made of full 304 stainless still might do better at heat retention, but double-wall steel with an intelligent brain can outperform it and be more efficient at grilling and smoking while burning less wood pellets.
+Sure, pellet grills made of full 304 stainless steel might do better at heat retention, but double-wall steel with an intelligent brain can outperform it and be more efficient at grilling and smoking while burning fewer wood pellets.

-For instance, the Traeger Timberline series grill features double insulation throughout the cooking chamber, making a solid pellet grill.
-The are other grills in this price range that are exceptionally well built.
-However, they still rely on older technology and cyclic auger system to control pellet feeding and temperature.
+For instance, the Traeger Timberline series grills feature double insulation throughout the cooking chamber, making a solid pellet grill.
+There are other grills in this price range that are exceptionally well built.
+However, they still rely on older technology and a cyclic auger system to control pellet feeding and temperature.